HewlettPackard/hpe-notebooks/ARUBA1/README.md

 # Aruba API Yourself

-The aim of this HackShack Jupyter workbook is to explain the basics of interacting with the Aruba AOS-CX REST API using Python.
+The aim of this HackShack Jupyter notebook is to explain the basics of interacting with the Aruba AOS-CX REST API using Python.

 # Prerequisites

 ## Lab Setup

-The workbook interacts with a test network made up of two interconnected AOS-CX devices.
+The notebook interacts with a test network made up of two interconnected AOS-CX devices.
 These can be virtual AOS-CX OVAs, but hardware is preferable.
 See the 'Lab Diagram' below and please note that the devices must be connected together using ports 1/1/1 in order for the default code to run successfully.

 ### Lab Diagram